 Jan Peter Schemmel

-Jan Peter Schemmel became Chief Executive Officer of the Oeko-Institut on 1 October 2019 and is based at its Berlin office.
+Jan Peter Schemmel became Chief Executive Officer of the Oeko-Institut on 1 October 2019.
 He is a political scientist with experience of the policymaking scene in Berlin and of international project management.

 He previously worked for the Gesellschaft für internationale Zusammenarbeit (GIZ), most recently as director of the Funding Programmes division and director of the Programme Office of the International Climate Initiative.